Mariko Lin, PhD

 Assistant Director, Education and Prevention Outreach Director

-Additional Roles: Senior Staff Psychologist, Gender Support Services Team
+Additional Roles: Senior Staff Psychologist, Trans and Gender-Expansive Student Support Team

 Pronouns: She/Hers